 But what if you could enhance your experience at every yoga class and build a routine that takes you deeper into a meditative state than ever before?

 A floating session is similar to a yoga routine in the way it connects your body and mind, creating profound relaxation throughout your system which in turn provides your brain the conditions it needs to enter a more focused state of consciousness.
-Yoga and floating go-hand-in-hand for a more balanced life.
+Floating and yoga go-hand-in-hand for a more balanced life.

 Consider how 7 of the 8 limbs of yoga (everything except the Asanas which is the physical act of yoga) directly connect and are enhanced by a strong floating practice: